Justin01Wu/WebApp/jersey2/Api_tips.md

 To make RESTful developer friendly, data should explain itself well, So we need to do some convert on some kind of data type:

 ### Date field
+We can use  ISO format or long timestamp on date type data
++ the first soultion is more UI friendly but more cost
++ The long timestamp is teh default solution for Jackson
-Using ISO format on date type data rather than long timestamp, it is more developer friendly, Usually we use ISO 8601 format to display a date type field, like 2017-02-18T02:14:35.000Z
++ Usually we use ISO 8601 format to display a date type field, like 2017-02-18T02:14:35.000Z

-By default we use GMT zone.
++ By default we use GMT zone.
 But client can send time on other time zone:  2017-02-16T12:00:00.000+08:00

 So we created those serializer and deserializer:
 + ISO8601.ISO8601Serializer